We Have So Much To Learn From: Dolly Parton

 “I had to be successful, ’cause it costs a lot of money to look this cheap!” -Dollyism

 4. Dolly doesn’t talk shit about people.
 Like, never.

 And that’s the hardest thing in the WHOLE world to do, especially after 50+ years in show biz.
 Can you imagine how many turd rockets she’s worked with over her 50-year career?
-Still, she genuinely tries to see the good in each and every person, and it is legit not an act.
+She genuinely tries to see the good in each and every person, and it is not an act.
 As a natural cynic, this is my favorite Dolly quality.
 It is in this way that I have the most to learn from Dolly Parton.

 Do yourself a favor and watch this 2-minute clip about Porter and Dolly from Comedy Central’s Drunk History:

 5. Dolly is a Dumpster Dog at heart.

 Make no mistake, Dolly spends lots of money and has many tendencies that I wouldn’t categorize as Dumpster Doggy upon first blush.
 Upon closer examination, Dolly is verifiably scrappy.
 She works her ass off because she wants to succeed but also claims she’d be happy for the rest of her life if she only had makeup, cheesy potatoes, and sex.
 Check.
 Check.
 Check.

 A few of my favorite Dumpster Dollyisms: